Artyom Borodkin

 Artyom Borodkin (born October 11, 1991) is a Russian professional ice hockey defenceman.
-He is currently playing with HC Vityaz in the Kontinental Hockey League (KHL).
+He is currently an unrestricted free agent who most recently played with HC Lada Togliatti in the Kontinental Hockey League (KHL).

 Borodkin previously played the first eight professional seasons of his career with hometown club, Traktor Chelyabinsk of the KHL.
-On 3 May 2020, Borodkin left Traktor to sign a one-year contract as a free agent with HC Vityaz.
+On 3 May 2020, Borodkin left Traktor to sign a one-year contract as a free agent with HC Vityaz for the 2022–23 season.